Day of the Cobra

-Day of the Cobra (Il giorno del Cobra) is a 1980 Italian poliziottesco film directed by Enzo G. Castellari.
+Day of the Cobra (Il giorno del Cobra) is a 1980 Italian poliziottesco film directed by Enzo G. Castellari, and starring Franco Nero and Sybil Danning.
+It was released on 12 August 1980.

+Plot

+Larry Stanziani, nicknamed "The Cobra", is an ex-drug enforcement agent who lost his career after being framed.
+Now working in San Francisco as a private investigator, his former superior offers him a chance at redemption: travel to his old hometown Genoa to investigate Kandinsky, his old adversary.
+In the process, Stanziani reconnects with his young son Tim, who was left behind at a boarding school after his wife's death.

 Production

 Director Enzo G. Castellari initially approached Vasile with a script written by Vasile's son.
 The boxing film project was shelved and Vasile offered Castellari to direct Day of the Cobra.
 Day of the Cobra was written by Aldo Lado who was initially going to direct the film.
 Lado's story was initially set right after World War II in Trieste.
 Castellari's film is set in the present day and he imagined the film a "homage to Chandler.

 Castellari cast many actors who he had previously worked with, including Franco Nero and Massimo Vanni.
-He also cast some of his family members such as his brother Enio Girolami and daughter Stefania.
+He also cast some of his family members such as his brother Ennio Girolami and daughter Stefania.

-Day of the Cobra was shot on location in San Francisco, Genoa and at Incir-de Paolis in Rome.
+Day of the Cobra was shot on location in Genoa, San Francisco, and at Incir-De Paolis Studios in Rome.